awsdocs/aws-ruby-developer-guide/doc_source/lambda-ruby-example-run-function.md

 ```

 The first step is to load the modules we use:
-+  `aws-sdk` loads the AWS SDK for Ruby module we use to invoke the function\.
++  `aws-sdk` loads the AWS SDK for Ruby module we use to invoke the Lambda function\.
 +  `json` loads the JSON module we use to marshall and unmarshall the request and response payloads\.
 +  `os` loads the OS module we use to ensure we can run our Ruby application on Microsoft Windows\.
 If you are on a different operating system, you can remove those lines\.
-+ We then create the client we use to invoke the function\.
++ We then create the Lambda client we use to invoke the Lambda function\.
 + Next we create the hash for the request arguments and call `MyGetItemsFunction`\.
 + Finally we parse the response, and if are successful, we print out the items\.